RV RENTAL AUSTRALIA

 At Motorvana we are big advocates of one-way RV rental — especially in Australia, where separation is king.
 If you have the time to incorporate both the West and East Coasts into your trip, you should consider flying in to and/or out of Perth.
 Darwin is another good choice for such linchpin.
 So too are Alice Springs — smack dab in the center of the continent — and Townsville or the more northerly Cairns and the adjacent Daintree Rainforest.
 The other major cities are far easier to incorporate into a roundtrip campervan or motorhome rental itinerary.
 Tasmania, of course, is an animal unto itself, being an island and one of the world's most pristine and naturally beautiful places.

-Just 2 hours west of Sydney is the famed Blue Mountains National Park.
+Just two hours west of Sydney is the famed Blue Mountains National Park.
 On the way from Sydney northward to Brisbane, Byron Bay, with its hidden coves and rain forests, is a favorite.
 The Gold Coast is just south of Brisbane, and the Sunshine Coast is just north.
 Nearby explore the white sands of Great Sandy National Park.
-The K'Gari section (formerly known as Fraser Island) consists of almost all of the world's largest sand island (56,000 hectares, 140,000 acres).
-The island is characterized by extremely pure freshwater lakes and very secluded beaches.
+The K'Gari section comprises the lion's share of the world's largest sand island (56,000 hectares, 140,000 acres).
+The island, formerly known as Fraser Island, is characterized by extremely pure freshwater lakes and very secluded beaches.
 An iconic roadtrip is to drive northward to Cairns on the Bruce Highway.

 From Sydney you can travel south to the Grand Pacific Drive on the Princes Highway through the rainforests and adjacent many of the great beaches of the coast from Royal National Park just south of Sydney all the way to Melbourne, Victoria.
 After some 15 national parks along the initial three quarters of the way, a jog northward at Bairnsdale will take you to the Great Alpine Road and thus up into the Victorian Alps.
 Returning past Melbourne you can join the the famed Great Ocean Road on the way to Adelaide, South Australia, experiencing along the 250-km way The Twelve Apostles, Great Otway National Park, and Bells Beach.
 Midway a short drive northward takes you to mountainous Grampians National Park in the heart of wine country.